What is the ultraviolet (UV) light?

 It is scientifically proven that viruses, like SARS-CoV-2, are deactivated by UVC.
 Several studies have been published to support this:

-Unlike conventional lamps on the market, Sanuvox UV air purification systems use a patented process designed to deliver the maximum UV dosage to the moving airstream.
+Unlike other conventional UV lamps on the market, those from Sanuvox use a patented process that delivers the maximum UV dosage to the moving air stream.